mariajpalma/GG-NC/README.md

 •	__resolution_plot_similarC.png__

-3. __Community_networks__: this folder contains community network images as well as the objects needed for 3D visualization.
+3. __Community_networks__: this folder contains community networks images as well as the objects needed for 3D visualization.
 4. __Network of Individuals__: Includes the images of individual networks.
 5. __Browser_files__: Contains the text files required to display the results in the browser (these files are described in the "Customization Option" section).
 Other color alternatives for the resulting communities are also included.
 •	__Resolution_matrix.txt__: This file contains a matrix where each column represents an individual and each row represents a resolution value (50 values).